thibaut-neoledge/azure-docs.fr-fr/articles/virtual-network/virtual-networks-static-private-ip-arm-pportal.md

 <properties
-   pageTitle="Définition d'une adresse IP privée statique en mode ARM à l'aide du portail Azure | Microsoft Azure" description="Présentation des adresses IP privées (adresses IP dynamiques) et de leur gestion en mode ARM à l'aide du portail Azure" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="How to set a static private IP in ARM mode using the Azure portal| Microsoft Azure" description="Understanding private IPs (DIPs) and how to manage them in ARM mode using the Azure portal" services="virtual-network" documentationCenter="na" authors="jimdial"